anjana-codes/datafun-03-analytics/README.md

-# datafun-03-analytics

-Project 3: datafun-03-analytics
+# Project 3: datafun-03-analytics

-Objective
+ Objectives

 Create a Python module that demonstrates skills in fetching data from the web, processing it using Python collections, and writing the processed data to different file formats. creating project and cloning to machine